 [R-6.15.5.2-011] The MCX Service shall provide a mechanism for authorized MCX Users to create a permanent MCX Service Group from the members of the MCX Service Ad hoc Group communication.

-[R-6.15.5.2-012] The MCX Service shall provide a mechanism for the initiator to add or remove participants during an in progress MCX Service Ad hoc Group communication.
+[R-6.15.5.2-012] The MCX Service shall provide a mechanism for the initiator and/or an authorised user to add or remove participants during an in progress MCX Service Ad hoc Group communication.

 [R-6.15.5.2-013] The MCX Service shall provide a mechanism for a participant to join an in progress MCX Service Ad hoc Group communication.